Skip to main content

 required: [amount]

-assert fails the test by default. extract fails the step when the extracted payload does not conform to the schema.
+assert fails the test by default. extract fails the step when the extracted payload does not conform to the schema, and stores the result on env.<saveAs> when saveAs is set.
 See Agentic testing, Writing assertions, and Variables for usage patterns.

 Modules

-Module invocations resolve relative to the file that contains the invocation:
+Module invocations reference a module file with a path relative to the file that contains the invocation:

 steps: